-Methodology per life cycle [stages]
+Methodology per life cycle stages

-Material production [stage]
+Material production stage

 Table 6 shows a level concept of material production phase.
 The development of the assessment method will be focused only on Level 3, and for other levels, only the concept and overview will be described.